Travel to a world where mountains and myths merge on this four day tour of Skye and the West Highlands.

 We then drive along the shore of Loch Linnhe before reaching our base for the night in Fort William.

 You go on a breath-taking drive from Fort William and pass the famous Glenfinnan Viaduct.
 This is one of the most beautiful railway bends in Britain and featured in the Harry Potter movies.
-There’s also an iconic monument that commemorates the Jacobites who fought for Scottish independence.
+There’s also an iconic monument that commemorates the Jacobites who died fighting for the Jacobite cause.

 After arriving in Mallaig, you take the ferry 'over the sea to Skye' to the southern area of the island.*